Drangleic

 Brightest Light

-Like every national leader before him, Vendrick was inevitably faced with the eternal conundrum of undeath.
-His initial plan to combat the curse followed in Olaphis’ footsteps, locking up the undying in the Lost Bastille.
 While certainly a straightforward solution befitting Vendrick’s thinking, the king still had the sense to look into the underlying cause, working in tandem with his brother to investigate.
 For his part, Vendrick’s contributions seem to have mainly been to sponsor Aldia’s research while dealing with the day-to-day affairs of his kingdom, as it is only later that he realized the full extent of that research.
-However, the Aldia Key’s description confirms that they were both resolute in seeking the truth, and No-man’s Wharf provides proof of their collaboration.
+However, the Aldia Key’s description confirms that they were both resolute in seeking the truth.
+To that end, the two brothers didn’t act wholly independent of one another; each simply played to their strengths, with Vendrick handling the more practical side of things like funding and disposal.
+Indeed, the problem proved simply too large for the king to handle all on his own.
+He needed outside aid from vassals to discover a lasting solution while his focus remained trained on solving the issues at hand.

 Mask of the shadows that hide in the dark night.
 Those who had preeminent assassination techniques often acted behind the scenes as mercenaries.